yacc/spree-subscriptions/README.markdown

     `whenever --load-file -w vendor/extensions/subscriptions/config/schedule.rb`

 4. Using the admin interface you should now have a "Subscribable" drop-down list when adding / editing variants.
-If you select True on this drop down and the then set the subscription option types which are:
+If you select True on this drop down and then set the subscription option types which are:

 	Duration: The number of intervals between subscription renewals (charges).